fbpx

 1. Resilient Pest Management: Targeted and Effective

 Natural pest control methods emphasize long-term solutions and resilience.
 Rather than relying solely on chemical eradication, natural approaches address the root causes of pest problems.
 By focusing on prevention, cultural practices, and natural remedies, we create an environment that is less hospitable to pests.
-Natural pest control methods, such as biological controls, pheromone traps, and companion planting, target specific pests while maintaining the natural balance of Washington’s ecosystems.
+Some pest control methods, such as rodent birth control, pheromone traps, and companion planting, target specific pests while maintaining the natural balance of Washington’s ecosystems.

 1. Eco-Conscious Communities: Inspiring Change